brand icon Jun2

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

-Use this link and code TERI15 for 15% off and FREE SHIPPING off your mattress
+Use this Naturepedic link and code TERI15 for 15% off and FREE SHIPPING off your mattress

 When Tommy and I got married, the first thing we purchased was a new mattress.
-There was no way we were going to share a queen-sized bed since we are both mattress-hog.
+There was no way we were going to share a queen-sized bed since we are both mattress hogs.
 But, given our schedules and time crunch, we didn’t have time to shop around and try mattresses out in person.
-So, I did some research and purchased a mattress in a box from Bear that was mailed to our front door.
+So, I did some research and purchased a mattress in a box that was mailed to our front door.

 For the first few months, we thought it was okay.
-I mean it smelled awful (this is called off-gassing), but it wasn’t too hard to unbox (once we got it upstairs, which was a nightmare since it was so heavy) and it was fine to sleep on.
-At first.
-Then, we absolutely hated it after a few months.
+I mean, it smelled awful (this is called off-gassing), but it wasn’t too hard to unbox (once we got it upstairs, which was a nightmare since it was so heavy), and it was fine to sleep on…at first.
+Then, just a few months later, we absolutely hated it.

 In short, we were both desperate for a new mattress.

-I researched a few online, but was wary of buying online again.
+I researched a few but was wary of buying online again.
 I asked my friends what mattresses they had, but all of them sounded similar to the one we had before with memory foam.
-When a friend told me about Naturepedic, I felt like I’d found my perfect match and couldn’t wait to try it.
+But then, when a friend told me about Naturepedic, I felt like I’d found my perfect match and couldn’t wait to try it.

-Fast forward to 2022: we’ve purchased THREE Naturepedic mattresses — one for our primary bedroom, our guest room and one for our vacation home.
-We have the EOS Classic Mattress in all three.
-(We did briefly try the pillow top but didn’t like it and ended up exchanging it since we prefer a very firm mattress.
+Fast forward to 2024: we’ve purchased FOUR Naturepedic mattresses– one for our primary bedroom, our guest room, one for our son’s room, and one for our vacation home.
+We have the EOS Classic Mattress in the adult rooms and the Serenade Organic Hybrid Mattress in our son’s room.
+(We briefly tried the pillow top but didn’t like it and ended up exchanging it since we prefer a very firm mattress.
 More on that below.)

-In short, we LOVE our mattress.
-I’ll share more details why in this post, but if you’re on the fence, do yourself a favor and order one.
+I share more details below, but if you’re on the fence, do yourself a favor and order one.
 You spend 6-8 hours of your life on a mattress every single day of your life.
 You should love it.
-AND, it shouldn’t be full of crap (most mattresses are made with nasty materials) since you spend so much time on it.
-More on all of that below!
+And it shouldn’t be full of crap since you spend so much time on it.
+(Most mattresses are made with pretty toxic materials.)
+More on all of that below.

 They never use materials like flame retardants, formaldehyde, or polyurethane foam and eliminate any chemicals that could negatively impact your health.
-There are tons of opinions about what chemicals are dangerous, the dosage of them, if they really matter, etc. so Naturepedic just eliminates them in the first place to avoid any potential harm.
+There are many opinions about what chemicals are dangerous, their dosage, if they really matter, etc. So Naturepedic just eliminates them in the first place to avoid any potential harm.

-As a first-time mom, I’m very grateful for the peace of mind that comes with a Naturepedic mattress.
-As an infant, Thomas spent a lot of time in our bed (we loved our mornings as a family!), so it’s important our mattress is safe for him as well.
-I wished I’d known about Naturepedic baby mattress when I purchased his crib mattress, but I do feel good about the Newton crib mattress we have.
+As a mom, I’m very grateful for the peace of mind that comes with a Naturepedic mattress.
+As infants, Thomas and Charles spent a lot of time in our bed (we loved our mornings as a family!), so it’s important our mattress is safe for them, as well.
+I wished I’d known about the Naturepedic baby mattress when I purchased Thomas’ crib mattress years ago, but I do feel pretty good about the Newton crib mattress we’ve had.

 There are five materials in their mattresses: